KrouZ-CZ/Discord-Message-Export/README.md

 # Discord-Message-Export
-This programm help you to save message from discord
+This program help you to save message from discord